How to buy eMetals (EMT) shares

 eMetals share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while eMetals 's is 1.7155.
-This would suggest that eMetals 's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while eMetals 's is 1.0398.
+This would suggest that eMetals 's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 eMetals Limited engages in the mineral exploration activities.
 It explores for tungsten, molybdenum, gold, and base metals.
-It holds 100% interests in three prospective exploration projects, including the Nardoo Well project, which covers an area of 131 square kilometers in the Gascoyne region of Western Australia; the Twin Hills gold mine that comprises an area of approximately 30 square kilometers located in the Eastern Goldfields of Western Australia; and the Cookes Creek project that covers an area of 51 square kilometers in the East Pilbara of Western Australia.
+The company holds 100% interests in three prospective exploration projects, including the Nardoo Well project, which covers an area of 131 square kilometers in the Gascoyne region of Western Australia; the Twin Hills gold mine that comprises an area of approximately 30 square kilometers located in the Eastern Goldfields of Western Australia; and the Cookes Creek project that covers an area of 51 square kilometers in the East Pilbara of Western Australia.
+It also holds interest in the Cowalinya Ionic Rare Earth Project located in Yilgarn Craton, Western Australia.
 The company was formerly known as Corizon Limited and changed its name to eMetals Limited in January 2020. eMetals Limited was incorporated in 2010 and is based in Subiaco, Australia.